Imputing Missing Census Block Group Data

 Debugging & Validation Protocols

-Spatial imputation introduces variance that must be audited before scoring.
-Implement automated validation checks in your CI/CD pipeline:
+Spatial imputation introduces variance that must be audited before scoring:

 - Spatial Autocorrelation Verification: Compute Moran’s I on imputed columns against the original dataset.
-A deviation >0.15 indicates over-smoothing or incorrect neighbor weighting.
+A deviation greater than 0.15 indicates over-smoothing or incorrect neighbor weighting.

 - MOE Threshold Enforcement: Flag imputed CBGs where propagated MOE exceeds 30% of the point estimate.
 These cells should trigger manual review or fallback to tract-level aggregation.